Alan Thicke dead at 69

 112 of 112

-Thicke was best known for his role as Jason Seaver on the hit 1980s sitcom "Growing Pains," which aired on ABC from 1985 to 1992.
-But in a career spanning five decades he played various roles on and off screen, from actor to writer to composer.
+Thicke may be best known for his role as Jason Seaver on the hit 1980s sitcom "Growing Pains," which aired on ABC from 1985 to 1992, but in a career spanning five decades he played various roles on and off screen, from actor to writer to composer to author.

 Read More

 "Growing Pains" launched the careers of Thicke and the actor who played his son, Kirk Cameron.
+As Jason Seaver, a psychiatrist who worked from home, he perfected the role of concerned and caring dad, always quick with advice and reassurance, often in the form of corny zingers.

+As news of his death spread fans of a certain age mourned the loss of a father figure, recalling lyrics from show's theme song: "Don't waste another minute on your crying."

 Thicke went on to appear in numerous television shows and films, often appearing as himself in shows, including "How I Met Your Mother."

-Thicke recently appeared on Netflix's "Fuller House," a reboot of another 1980s sitcom, featuring Bob Saget and Kirk Cameron's real-life sister, Candace Cameron Bure.
+He recently appeared on Netflix's "Fuller House," a reboot of another 1980s sitcom, featuring Bob Saget and Kirk Cameron's real-life sister, Candace Cameron Bure.
 Some of the last tweets on Thicke's Twitter account referenced the show.

-News of his death brought tributes on social media from fans and colleagues, including "Fuller House" co-star Bob Saget and producer Jeff Franklin.
+News of his death brought tributes from colleagues, including "Fuller House" co-star Bob Saget and producer Jeff Franklin.

 "So sad is the passing of Alan Thicke.
 Such a good husband, father, brother, and friend.
 He will be deeply missed.
 Rest in peace dear Alan," Saget said on Twitter.